Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 consideration" yet, and therefore you might

-be wondering whether gated consideration content is a good idea.
+be wondering whether gating consideration content is a good idea.
 Well, my answer is there are a

-they're so rare that I didn't feel the need mention a consideration tradeoff earlier when I brought
+In fact they're so rare that I didn't feel the need to mention a consideration tradeoff earlier when

 Consideration content discusses your products and their features, a category of your products and